The Practical Kitchen

 Learning what the dough "should" feel like takes practice.
 Pay attention as you do the folds — when it looks smooth and doesn't want to stretch much anymore, stop folding.
 Cover the dough and let it rest.

-When the hour is up after the final set of folds, flip the dough so the seam side of the dough is underneath, cover the bowl and let the dough rest for 30 minutes.
+After the final set of folds, flip the dough so the seam side of the dough is underneath, cover the bowl, and let the dough rest for 30 minutes.
 This is the end of the bulk fermentation period.

 • Cut in half: Each half is perfect for a sausage sandwich, hoagie, etc.